OT-OSM/hoop-agent/README.md

-# 🎯 Ansible Role: Hoop Agent Setup
+# 🎯 Ansible Role: Hoop Connection Setup for mysql

 This Ansible role automates the installation and configuration of the [Hoop CLI](https://hoop.dev) and registers a database connection securely.
 It ensures secure management of database credentials using `ansible-vault`.
 ---